Disvster/Dying2BeSudo/setup.md

 - `dcredit` at least a digit character
 - `lcredit` at least a lowercase letter
 - `maxrepeat` the maximum number of allowed consecutive characters
-- `difok` number of characters the new password has to differ from old
 - `reject_username` doesn't allow the user to input his username in the password
 - `enforce_for_root` all the above apply for root password
+- `difok` number of characters the new password has to differ from old

-- `sudo passwd <user>` change new password for root and user with these new policies
+change new password for root and user with these new policies `sudo passwd <user>` (if they do not adhere to these policies already)

 ## Monitoring Script

-LEFT OF HERE